 The Fund may invest in securities of any credit rating.
 The countries in which the Fund invests may have sovereign ratings that are below investment grade or are unrated.
-Moreover, to the extent the Fund invests in corporate or other privately issued debt obligations, many of the issuers of such obligations will be smaller companies with stock market capitalizations of \$1 billion or less at the time of investment.
+Moreover, many of the issuers of corporate or other privately issued debt obligations in which the Fund invests will be smaller companies with stock market capitalizations of \$1 billion or less at the time of investment.
 Securities of these issuers may be rated below investment grade (so-called "high yield" or "junk" bonds) or unrated.
 Although a majority of the Fund's assets may be denominated in U.S. Dollars, the Fund may invest in securities denominated in any currency and may be subject to the risk of adverse currency fluctuations.

-For purposes of the Fund's policy to invest at least 80% of its Net Assets in securities and instruments of issuers in "emerging market countries", the Investment Adviser generally expects a country to be an "emerging market country" if the country is identified as an "emerging market country" in the Fund's benchmark index.
+For purposes of the Fund's policy to invest at least 80% of its Net Assets in debt securities and other instruments of "emerging market country" issuers, the Investment Adviser may consider classifications by the World Bank, the International Finance Corporation, the United Nations (and its agencies) or the Fund's benchmark index provider in determining whether a country is emerging or developed.
 Such countries are likely to be located in Africa, Asia, the Middle East, Eastern and Central Europe and Latin America.
+An emerging market country issuer is an issuer economically tied to one or more emerging market countries.
+Quasi-sovereign debt consists of debt securities issued by companies wholly or majority owned by governments or any of their agencies, political subdivisions or instrumentalities and supranational organizations.
 Sovereign debt consists of debt securities issued by governments or any of their agencies, political subdivisions or instrumentalities.
-Sovereign debt may also include nominal and real inflation-linked securities.
-An emerging market country issuer is an issuer economically tied to an emerging market country.